shambhavicodes/Loong/README.md

 M1 presents a distilled hybrid architecture that achieves efficient and effective reasoning capabilities.

 This repository includes everything you need to **distill and create strong R1-style reasoning models** using the **hybrid Mamba architecture**.
-It serves as both a toolkit and a reference implementation for building lightweight, high-performance reasoning models.
+It serves as both a toolkit and a reference implementation for building hybrid mamba reasoning models.

 ### Environment Setup
 Create a new Conda environment and install the necessary dependencies: